nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-### Deleting a task
+### Removing a task

-1. Deleting a task while all tasks are being shown
+1. Removing a task while all tasks are being shown

    1. Prerequisites: List all existing tasks using the `ls` command.
 Multiple tasks in the list.

    1. Test case: `rmt 1`<br>
       Expected: First task is deleted from the list.
-Details of the deleted task shown in the status message.
+Details of the removed task shown in the status message.

    1. Test case: `rmt 0`<br>
-      Expected: No task is deleted.
+      Expected: No task is removed.
 Error details shown in the status message.
 Status bar remains the same.

-   1. Other incorrect delete commands to try: `rmt`, `rmt x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect remove commands to try: `rmt`, `rmt x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Saving data